-It wasn’t until roughly 12,000 years ago that man began to domesticate plants and animals, turning them into livestock and crops.
+It wasn't until roughly 12,000 years ago that man began to domesticate plants and animals, turning them into livestock and crops.
 Agriculture was born.
-With the birth of agriculture man could now stay in one place to tend his crops and civilizations began to arise.
+With the birth agriculture man could now stay in one place to tend his crops and civilizations began to arise.
 Camps became villages, which turned into towns and evolved into cities.
 With the development of population centers, people began to specialize as craftsmen, artisans and farmers.
-Self sufficiency faded and trade began in earnest.
+Self-sufficiency faded and trade began in earnest.
 The biggest problem now facing our forbears was how to bring food to the people.

 The problem with transporting food, whether flora or fauna, is that from the moment it’s harvested it begins to spoil.
-Microorganisms like mold, bacteria and even the enzymes in the food itself all conspire to break it down, causing the food to spoil, become inedible, and sometimes even deadly if consumed.
+Microorganisms like mold, bacteria and even the enzymes in the food itself all conspire to break it down, causing the food to spoil, become inedible and, sometimes, even deadly if consumed.
 So, the problem facing our earliest commercial carriers was the same as it is today: how to get foodstuffs from point A to point B in a fresh, consumable condition.

 Early Egyptians had the best superhighway in the world.
 Using boats made of reed, and later of wood, the Egyptians were able to navigate great distances along the Nile in a relatively short period of time.
 They were even able to move their goods up river as far as 70 km per day by developing sails to travel against the current.
 River transport allowed them to effectively distribute dried meat and fish, grains and even fresh produce among the cities and settlements throughout the Nile basin.
 Their ability to sail also enabled them to export grains and surplus produce to other nations along the Nile and around the Mediterranean.
-But, they were still limited to only shipping foods that would keep well; largely grains and dried foods.
-Freshly-butchered meat, even fresh fruits, would not have survived a 12-day journey from the coast of the Mediterranean to Thebes, nearly 800 km up the Nile.
+But, they were still limited to only shipping foods that would keep well, largely grains and dried foods.
+Freshly butchered meat, even fresh fruits, would not have survived a 12-day journey from the coast of the Mediterranean to Thebes, nearly 800 km up the Nile.

 As civilization progressed, advancements in transportation and food preservation methods allowed for some expansion in the trade of food goods.
 But, from the time of the Egyptians, to the Romans, to colonial America and right on into today, shippers still work against time, distance and the “shelf life” of the foods they transport.